-Modeled with precision using detailed 1:48 scale blueprints, schematic diagrams and extensive photographic research.
+Modelled with precision using blueprints, schematic diagrams and extensive photographic research.

-The J-2 could also serve as a general purpose engine for 3D modelers interested in designing more futuristic or fantasy spacecraft.
+The J-2 could also serve as a general purpose engine for 3D modellers interested in designing more futuristic or fantasy spacecraft.

 The Lightwave version of this model has morph targets for gimbaling the engine.
 Please download the attached video preview file to see this in action.
 For customers using other 3D applications, they can download the free LightWave Discovery version to view the Lightwave morph setup and apply it to their preferred 3D package using the FBX, OBJ or DAE morph target files included.